Getting started

 elif age(t) <= 100:

-sex = main.get("SEX")
+sex = policy.get("SEX")

 yearly_rate = assumption["mortality"].loc[age(t)][sex]